ivanromakh/pixi_example/README.md

 Just run index.html to see result in brouser

 ## Model ##
-There is all shapes and there methods like updating, generating, collision detectiong, type conversion and color foundation.
+There is all shapes and their methods like updating, generating, collision detectiong, type conversion and color randomization.

 ## ViewPage ##
 This is for users clicking and page content changing.